Befox/cdav/README.md

  * Read and Edit addressBooks through CardDAV
  * Read calendars through ICS Full version or only Free/Busy (hide details)
  * Access Dolibarr documents through WebDAV (if admin)
+ * Generate project tasks from documents like proposals and/or orders

 Each user can access his/her contacts address book (public and own private contacts), his/her own calendar and other users calendars according to his/her rights.